pg-aws/cybercon2023-devsecops-workshop/README.md

 4. Wait for CodePipeline to run and detect vulnerabilities.
 This should take around x minutes.
 5. Once completed, check the completion status of the 'Test Action'.
 It should result in a 'Succeeded' state
 6. Click on "View in CodeBuild" to see the details of the scan results
-7. Navigate to EC2 console and validate that the instance has been successfully provisioned

 ## Scenario 2 - S3 bucket with public access and incoming traffic from any IP address